As one of the most overlooked provinces in Ireland, chances are that there are many fascinating facts about Connacht you never knew.

 Anglicised spelling: Connacht is the Anglicised spelling of the province name.
 Meanwhile, in Gaelic, they spell it Connaught.

-The Aran Islands: The iconic Aran Islands, home to the famous Dún Aonghasa and various other enigmatic artefacts and prehistoric forts, is a regular tourist destination off the coast of County Galway.
+The Aran Islands: The iconic Aran Islands, home to the famous Dún Aonghasa and various other enigmatic artefacts and prehistoric forts, is a regular tourist destination off the coast of County Galway, and visiting is one of the best things to do in Galway.

 You can find the largest island in Ireland in Connacht: The largest island in Connacht and Ireland is Achill Island in County Mayo.